People Hate Radio Commercials So We Made Them Longer

 IT MUST FEATURE A LOCAL DJ OR TALK SHOW HOST

 We always carefully select local radio hosts or DJs the audience is familiar with.
 This makes the spot more credible and also gives the appearance that the interview is actual show content.
 If there are no DJs or hosts available, we choose a celebrity that fits the station’s psychographics.

 Selling Considered Purchases with

 The two-minute advertorial has been wildly successful for Wingman’s clients that sell considered purchases (big ticket items).
 The longer format educates consumers about high-end purchases.

 Wingman began to experiment with two-minute spots back in 2003 with a timeshare company called Consolidated Reports.
 The ads featured a local DJ interviewing a celebrity (Tanya Roberts, Roseanne Barr, and William Shatner to drop a few names) soliciting listeners to call for a free trip to Vegas.

 Verengo Solar’s advertorials used Ed Asner as the perfect foil for the power companies (check out the case history below).
 The format gave CDW the incredible opportunity to expound on its innovative windows and doors and it allowed Rhino Shield to tell the world about how they kick paint’s butt.

-Wingman’s long-time relationships with major market radio stations allows us to bend the radio rules and tap into our network of established local DJ’s and talk show hosts across America.
-Now, one question remains: With double the spot time and greater frequency, what will you tell your target audience about your product?
+Wingman’s long-time relationships with major market radio stations allows us to bend the radio rules and tap into our network of established local DJ’s and talk show hosts across the nation.
+Now, one question remains: With double the spot time and greater frequency, what will you tell your target audience about your product or service?